karolek471/objgl/README.md

 `drawIndices(objdata.data, objdata.indices, objdata.numIndices)` and here it is!
 Now let's just render the first material:
 `drawIndices(objdata.data, objdata.materials[0].indices, objdata.materials[0].len)` once again, here it is, however now we see only the parts with the first material.

+## Why is it like that?
+It feels intuitive to me - if you're using an OpenGL OBJ loader, probably you need a data suitable for OpenGL, thus vertex parameter interleaving.
+Probably you want to use different shader for different materials, thus such material system and if you don't care about materials, you just don't care about them in code and just render the model in it's entirety.